ReemaM/Predict-Loan-Eligibility-using-IBM-SPSS-Modeler/README.md

 ![Alt Text](https://github.com/Hisaah/Predict-Loan-Eligibility-using-IBM-SPSS-Modeler/blob/master/images/18.gif)

-In the Asset page under `Watson Machine Learning models` you can access your saved model, where you can deploy your model in later usage.
+In the Asset page under `Watson Machine Learning models` you can access your saved model, where you can deploy it later.

 ![Alt Text](https://github.com/Hisaah/Predict-Loan-Eligibility-using-IBM-SPSS-Modeler/blob/master/images/19.gif)